-Vasectomy & Tantra – Does It Help With Semen Retention?
+Vasectomy And Tantra: Does It Help With Semen Retention?

 Table of Contents

 First off, let’s understand what really happens during a vasectomy.
-Because many guys think sperm and semen are the same.
-And that they are both emitted from the testicles.
-But this is not the case.
+Many guys think sperm and semen are the same and that they are both emitted from the testicles.
+This is not the case.